cjolson1/Lagunitas-Quality-Assurance/README.md

 ##### Testing Django with Mocking

-It is also possible to run mocks using Django.
-Mocking Django can be useful for the reason detail in the [Mocking section](#mocking).
+It is also possible to run [mocks](#mocking) using Django.
 Mocking can be done using the <a href="https://pypi.python.org/pypi/mock/">mock</a> library in conjunction with Django and <a href="https://docs.python.org/2.7/library/unittest.html">unittest</a>.
 Mocking generally uses unittest's `TestCase` object as opposed to the django `TestCase` object because it saves the database cleanup between tests.

 ```python
 from django.db import models